Should I Spay My Kitten? The Pros and Cons of Neutering Your Cat

 What are the pros of neutering a male cat?

 - Safer for your cat.
-When a male cat isn’t neutered, he will roam over a large area, marking his territory with a pungent spray.
-If your fur friend is allowed to roam widely, this puts him at higher risk of encounters with cars and other animals.
+An un-neutered male cat will roam over a large area, marking his territory with a pungent spray.
+If your fur friend does roam widely, this puts him at higher risk of encounters with cars and other animals.

 - Healthier for your cat.
-Another hazard to Mr Whiskers if he isn’t neutered is that he will be much more territorial and likely to get into fights with other kitties.
+Another hazard of an un-neutered cat is that they will be much more territorial.
+This will result in fights with other kitties.
 When cats fight, they can suffer serious injuries or spread diseases such as FIV (feline immunodeficiency virus).
 FIV can be passed on through scratches and abscesses.
 This virus will attack your fur friend’s immune system, leaving them vulnerable to illness and infections.
-You are less likely to have to deal with a sick or injured kitty if your male cat is neutered.
+You are less likely to have to deal with a sick or injured kitty if you neuter your male cat.

 - Calmer cat.
 You might consider keeping your unneutered male cat indoors to prevent him from wandering and getting into fights.
 However, Mr Whiskers will react by spraying in the house, scratching the furniture, or behaving aggressively towards you.
 As you can imagine, this will also create problems for your cat sitter whenever you’re away.
-Avoid these issues in the home by getting your male cat neutered early on.
+Avoid these issues in the home by asking the vet to neuter your male cat early on.

 - Population control.
 Obviously male kitties can’t have kittens, but a single male feline can impregnate multiple females in the area.
-While spaying a female cat can make a big difference in population control, getting your male kitty neutered is helpful too.
+While spaying a female cat can make a big difference in population control, neutering your male kitty is helpful too.

 What are the cons of neutering cats?